Agoric/documentation/main/ses.md

 ## The SES Story

-JavaScript was created to enable web surfers to safely run programs from strangers.
+JavaScript was created to let web surfers safely run programs from strangers.
 Web pages put JavaScript programs in a *sandbox* that restricts their abilities while maximizing utility.

 This worked well until web applications started inviting multiple strangers into the same sandbox.
-But they continued to depend on a security model where every stranger got their own sandbox.
+They continued to depend on a security model where every stranger got their own sandbox.

 Meanwhile, server-side JavaScript applications imbue their sandbox with unbounded abilities and run programs written by strangers.
-Such applications are vulnerable not only to their dependencies, but also the rarely reviewed dependencies of their dependencies.
+Such applications are vulnerable to their dependencies *and* also the rarely reviewed dependencies of their dependencies.

 SES uses a finer grain security model, *Object Capabilities* or tersely, *OCap*.
-With Ocap, many strangers can collaborate in a single sandbox, without risking them frustrating, interfering, or conspiring with or against the user or each other.
+With OCap, many strangers can collaborate in a single sandbox, without risking them frustrating, interfering, or conspiring with or against the user or each other.

-To do this, SES *hardens* the entire surface of the JavaScript environment. *No program can subvert or communicate with another program unless expressly granted a reference to an object that program provided.*
+To do this, SES *hardens* the entire surface of the JavaScript environment.
+*The only way a program can subvert or communicate with another program is to have been expressly granted a reference to an object provided by that other program.*

 Any programming environment fitting the OCap model satisfies three requirements:
 - Any program can protect its invariants by hiding its own data and capabilities.
-- Power can only be exercised over something by having a reference to the object that provides that power, for example, a file system object.
-A reference to a powerfulobject is a *capability*.
+- Power can only be exercised over something by having a reference to the object providing that power, for example, a file system object.
+A reference to a powerful object is a *capability*.
 - The only way to get a capability is by being given one.
 For example, by receiving one as an argument of a constructor or method.